-Document Owner Approved By Date Approved Review Frequency Doctoral School.
+Document Owner Approved By Date Approved Review Frequency Dean of Postgraduate Research.
 Senate Regulations and Special Cases Committee.
-20 January 2021.
+10 February 2022.
 Every three years.

 Note: In exceptional circumstances, and subject to approval by the Chair of the Senate Regulations and Special Cases Committee, responsibilities assigned to Schools, Heads, of School, School Officers or School Committees in these Regulations may be assumed by the College, Head of College, College Officers or College Committees respectively, as appropriate.